-The remainder of this paper is organized as follows: Section 2 derives rational and psychological factors that are supposed to affect employee behavior in ESO programs, and surveys the empirical literature that studies the behavior of individuals in these plans.
+The remainder of this paper is organized as follows: Section 2 derives rational and psychological factors that are supposed to affect the behavior in the ESO program.
+It further surveys the empirical literature that studies the behavior of individuals in option plans.
 The data sets and the design of our study are described in Section 3.
-Section 4 presents our methodology and describes the variables we use in our empirical analysis.
+Section 4 presents our methodology and describes the variables we use in the empirical analysis.
 The results of our empirical study are presented in Section 5.
 We hereby provide descriptive statistics and explain between-group differences in employee behavior.
 Finally, Section 6 summarizes our results and concludes.